Simple Codes and Sparse Recovery with Fast Decoding: Introduction

 In this work, we study a simple combinatorial construction of high-rate binary linear codes that support nearly optimal syndrome decoding.
-Our syndrome decoder can be adapted to work over any field, improving upon previous combinatorial algorithms for exact for-all sparse recovery with the same number of measurements.
+While we present our decoding algorithms over $\F_2$, our syndrome decoder can be adapted to work over any field, improving upon previous combinatorial algorithms for exact for-all sparse recovery with the same number of measurements.
+This adaptation to arbitrary fields is discussed in more detail at the end of Section~\ref{sec:detsynrec}.
+We remark that the parity-check matrix of our code remains $0$-$1$-valued even when we work over fields other than GF(2).

 A different sparse recovery problem that has been extensively studied is that of \emph{Non-Adaptive Group Testing} (NAGT).
 In this setting, our goal is to identify all defectives within a given population.
 To this end, we may perform tests by pooling items of our choice and asking whether there is a defective item in the pool.
 In NAGT, tests are fixed a priori, and so cannot depend on outcomes of previous tests.
 A main problem in this area consists in finding NAGT schemes supporting sublinear recovery time with few tests in the \emph{zero-error} regime, where it is required that the scheme always succeeds in recovering the set of defectives.
 In the second part of this work, we present a zero-error NAGT scheme with few tests and a competitive sublinear time recovery algorithm.